 The AARCH Annual Awards Program recognizes exemplary historic preservation work throughout the Adirondack region.

-We are now accepting nominations for our 2018 Preservation Awards.
 For over 20 years, our annual awards program has recognized sensitive restoration, rehabilitation and adaptive reuse of historic structures that are consistent with our mission of long-term stewardship.
 The awards honor the organizations, businesses, and individuals who, through these projects, make the Adirondacks better places to live, work, and visit.

+Want to nominate a project for 2019?!
 Projects large and small in the Adirondack Region are eligible for consideration.
 Nomination form and additional details HERE.